PapiLer/Reforestation/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## Slept like a log last night … woke up in the fireplace.